rooklift/nibbler/README.md

 Leela forgets much of the evaluation if the position changes.
 To mitigate this, an option in the Analysis menu allows you to hover over a PV (on the right) and see it play out on the board, without changing the position we're actually analysing.
 You might prefer to halt Leela while doing this, so that the PVs don't change while you're looking at them.

+For high resolution monitors, various sizes can be upped in the config file to use more space and be more readable.

 If you like a different piece set, you can create a folder of `.png` or `.svg` files with the right names and point the `override_piece_directory` config option to it.

 We try to be considerate and not use too much CPU for mundane tasks like drawing the PVs, arrows, highlights, *et cetera*; however if you want a snappier-feeling GUI, reduce the option `update_delay` (default 170) to something low like 25 (this is the number of milliseconds between redraws).